 My Expat Network (MEN), a Hong Kong-based VPN service that claims to specialize in unblocking streaming services.
-For this My Expat Network review, I evaluated its various features and found the VPN to fall short in many respects.
+For this My Expat Network review in Canada, I evaluated its various features and found the VPN to fall short in many respects in Canada.

 For instance, it has a network of 120 servers in only 12 countries which is outstandingly small compared to ExpressVPN and Surfshark.
 Moreover, the logging policy doesn’t inspire confidence, nor does it work for unblocking US Netflix and BBC iPlayer.